Showing posts with label Bvlgari. Show all posts

 Earrings from Bvlgari emerald suite.

 One characteristic emeralds share with sapphires and rubies is, there are few "clean'' ones in nature.
 Nearly all have imperfections or "inclusions."
 These may include gas bubbles; "jardins" (which are lines and branch-like imperfections); or fractures.
-While inclusions often tell experts the origin of the gem, naturally, the fewer, smaller and less noticeable the imperfections are to the naked eye the better.
+While inclusions in emeralds are accepted and often tell experts the origin of the gem, naturally, the fewer, smaller and less noticeable the imperfections are to the naked eye the pricier the emerald.
 Greater clarity gives the emerald greater value (along with the other c's: carat, cut and color).

 The ring from the Bvlgari emerald suite.